 If you love country walks, fine food, and communing with nature, give foraging a try.
 Whether you’re hunting for wild food or wildflowers, there’s plenty of hidden treasure in our countryside.
-And for a little support or inspiration, here are ten of the best wild-plant Instagrammers to follow.
+And for a little support or inspiration, here are nine of the best wild-plant Instagrammers to follow.

 Carragheen (Irish moss seaweed) makes a great vegan alternative to gelatin, writes expert forager, designer and writer, Emma Gunn.
 This “all-round plant guru” uses the seaweed to set her coconut panna cotta.
 Emma leads foraging walks and lunches in and around Cornwall.
 Understandably, seaweed is often on the menu, as is sea buckthorn, from which she makes a delicious-looking cheesecake and a rather cheeky gin!